 • Example 2: If desktop CTR is high, but conversions are low, you might need to scrutinize the user experience on desktop.

-7. User Intent and CTR: How to Optimize Content for Higher CTR
+7. User Intent and CTR

 User intent falls under one of four categories: informational, navigational, local, or transactional.
 Misalignment between your content and user intent can dramatically affect both your rankings and CTR.
 Creating content that aligns closely with the targeted intent is crucial for higher engagement and better SEO performance.